jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The human heart creates enough pressure in the bloodstream to squirt blood 30 feet.
+⚡<!-- FUNFACT --> Fun fact: There are more plastic flamingos in the U.S that there are real ones.

 </div>